ROCm/og/README.md

 <A NAME="Overview">

-OG12 is a scripted build of gcc and supporting software.
-It has support for OpenMP target offload.
+The GCC12 compiler in this repositoryis a scripted build of gcc-12 and supporting software.
-Some sources to support OpenMP target offload on AMD GPUs have not yet been merged into the upstream gcc trunk.
+It has support for OpenMP target offload on AMD GPUs.
-The bin directory of this repository contains a README.md and build scripts needed to download, build, and install OG12 from source.
+The bin directory of this repository contains build scripts needed to download and build GCC12 from source.

+You MUST install ROCm for GCC12 to work with AMD GPUs.

 ## Copyright and Disclaimer